 After about 30min you’ll get to Hodakadairahinangoya (toilets, food and water here if they are open).
 Then it’s another 30min to the junction for Okuhotaka.

 After the hut the next part is quite steep and you have to walk the remaining elevation to the ridge (abot 1000m).
 About 2h are in the forest and the last hour is above the treeline.
-Not much to say other than that it's really hot and I would recomend filling up your water at Yaridaira.
 Nothing technical about this part its just up up up.

-Once you get up, we checked in at the hut and then walked the 10min to the peak of Minamidake.
-We got lucky and sunset was clear and beautiful.
+Once you get up to the ridge, check in at the hut and then walk the 10min to the peak of Minamidake.
+If you get lucky, sunset will be clear and beautiful.

 Day 2: 12.5km, 8h, 686m elevation gain, 2566m down (12:20h yamap walking estimate without breaks)